Types of Bets Explained: Understand Accas, System Bets & Bankers

-Usually, in order to be able to use this option you’ll have to change the bet type from Standard to Banker and make sure you’ve got at least three selections on the betting slip.
-Some sort of checkboxes should appear on the left or right of your predictions (William Hill, Paddy Power, Sky Bet, Sun Bets, Stan James, Sportingbet etc. all got their own way of allowing you to use bankers).
-The selections you will mark will become bankers, meaning that they will be added to every single combination, so there will be less bets at bigger odds.
-However, the banker selections must win in order for any of the perms to generate earnings.
-You can choose one or more bankers on a betting slip, but first let’s see an example of how betting bankers work:
+Usually, to be able to use this option, you’ll have to change the bet type from Standard to Banker and make sure you’ve got at least three selections on the betting slip.
+Some checkboxes should appear on the left or right of your predictions (Paddy Power, Paddy Power, Sky Bet, Sun Bets, Stan James, Sportingbet etc. all got their way of allowing you to use bankers).
+The selections you will mark will become bankers, meaning that they will be added to every single combination, so there will be fewer bets at bigger odds.
+However, the banker selections must win for any of the perms to generate earnings.
+You can choose one or more bankers on a betting slip, but first, let’s see an example of how betting bankers work:

 Acca Betting Guide

 Tens of thousands of punters are placing an accumulator daily, but only a few of them land a profit at the end of the month or year.
 To win an accumulator bet is not really something hard to do, as it is mostly based on luck if you add many selections without caring too much about their chances of success.
-Unlike value betting, where you always look for the value in the odds, footy accas and all accumulator bets in general require betting tips with a very high probability, so the first lesson in this beginners guide would be to pick sure winners and easy bets.
+Unlike value betting, where you always look for the value in the odds, footy accas and all accumulator bets, in general, require betting tips with a very high probability, so the first lesson in this beginners guide would be to pick heavy favourites.

 Betting systems can come handy because they allow you to earn something even when one or more of your selections fail to win.
 Avoid combination forecasts (picking 1st 2nd and 3rd) in horse racing and HT/FT types of bets in football.

-Focus on Draw No Bet (DNB) selections, each-way bets (greyhound racing, motorsport, horse racing bets etc.) and exploit other Asian Handicap markets more often.
-When these picks are voided, the number of folds in your acca will be reduced and you’ll still have a good chance of landing a profit or at least braking even.
-With the use of Asian Handicap types of bets you can win multiple bets easier because not all selections must win in order for the ticket to generate earnings.
+Focus on Draw No Bet (DNB) selections, each-way bets (greyhound racing, motorsport, horse racing bets, etc.) and exploit other Asian Handicap markets more often.
+When these picks are voided, the number of folds in your acca will be reduced, and you’ll still have a good chance of landing a profit or at least breaking even.
+With the use of Asian Handicap types of bets, you can win multiple bets easier because not all selections must win for the ticket to generate earnings.

 Another trick you have to learn is that the acca bonus is not exactly your best friend.
 The more selections you add on the betting slips, the worse the payout gets, so the total odds don’t actually reflect the true probabilities.
 Accumulator betting is a key part of most bookies’ business, so keep that in mind when picking outcomes for a betting slip.

-Seven selections are usually too many, but a Super Heinz could just do the trick for you.
-If you are used to wager on sevenfold accumulators try lowering to a six-fold accumulator.
-From there try to steadily lower the number to five selections and try to stay under this limit.
-If you have the patience to wager on three selections you’ll see how much your hit rate will increase.
-Of course, the winnings will be lower (unless you increase the unit stakes) for the bets on three selections, but nonetheless winning selections will guarantee a decent return based on your bet stake.
+Seven selections are usually too many, but a Super Heinz could do the trick for you.
+If you are used to wagering on sevenfold accumulators, try lowering to a six-fold accumulator.
+From there, try to steadily reduce the number to five selections and try to stay under this limit.
+If you have the patience to wager on three selections, you’ll see how much your hit rate will increase.
+Of course, the winnings will be lower (unless you raise the unit stakes) for the bets on three selections, but winning selections will guarantee a decent return based on your bet stake.

 Look for short odds and limit your betting slip to five selections if you want to increase your chances of winning.
-However, don’t pick short price favourites without properly analysing the match.
-In order to do that, you’re better off ignoring the popular football betting tips presented by bookies and their acca generators.
+However, don’t pick short price favourites without adequately analysing the match.
+To do that, you’re better off ignoring the popular football betting tips presented by bookies and their acca generators.
 It’s not necessarily a bad idea to follow a betting blog that provides football accumulator betting tips, although you should always come up with your own accumulator betting tips!